emqx/emqx-docs/en_US/changes/all-changes-ce.md

 # Release Notes

-This is the release notes for EMQX:
+The release notes page for EMQX provides a comprehensive and detailed record of updates, enhancements, and fixes included in each version of EMQX.

 ## v5.4